babelsociety/website/content/blog/in-depth-economy/index.md

 We accept the fact that we may never reach a level of opulence comparable to capitalism's top 1%, but this is by design rather than a problem.

-The purpose of Babel isn't to create a highly productive system, but rather a society where everyone has all they need to search for their own happiness.
+The purpose of Babel isn't to create a highly productive system, but rather a society where everyone has all they need to reach for their own happiness.

 **Happiness is a state of the mind**, often fired up by succeeding in our intentions, by finishing something we are proud of or are satisfied with, in perfect line with our crafty nature.
 Once the basic needs are guaranteed, happiness has very little to do with how many and what kind of products we have.